-Border Crossing Costa Rica to Nicaragua by Boat – Most tourists who are travelling in Costa Rica also want to visit other Central American countries.
-Nicaragua, the land of volcanos and lakes is one popular option.
-While most people cross the border in Peñas Blancas I choose the more adventures option.
+Border Crossing Costa Rica to Nicaragua by Boat – Most tourists who are traveling in Costa Rica also want to visit other Central American countries.
+Nicaragua, the land of volcanos and lakes, is one popular option.
+While most people cross the border in Peñas Blancas, I choose the more adventurous option.

-From the bus stop in Los Chiles I go straight to the government house, past some small shops and sodas and a soccer field in midtown.
-The town is rather small and I arrive at the office within a few minutes.
+I go straight to the government house from the bus stop in Los Chiles, past some small shops and sodas and a soccer field in midtown.
+The town is rather small, and I arrive at the office within a few minutes.

-Against the “normal” border crossing with long waiting lines and lots of paperwork it is immediately my turn.
-I fill out the immigration form, hand it over to the officer together with my passport and within a few minutes I have my exit stamp.
+I fill out the immigration form, hand it over to the officer together with my passport, and within a few minutes, I have my exit stamp.

-During the boat tour you can enjoy an amazing landscape on the riverside and see lots of birds and other animals.
+During the boat tour, you can enjoy an amazing landscape on the riverside and see many birds and other animals.

 From Peñas Blancas you can arrive within short time all popular places like San Juan del Sur, Rivas Granada and Managua.
-However the border crossing is stressful, you have to wait in line and is way more complicated.
+However, the border crossing is stressful; you have to wait in line, which is way more complicated.

-COMMENT: What was your most adventures border crossing?
+COMMENT: What was your most adventurous border crossing?